|Birth: ||Feb. 18, 1912|

 He spent the early part of his life working his father's farms full-time and completing his education.
 He graduated as Valedictorian from Williamston High School, Ingham, MI, and attended Michigan State College/University.
 He was elected to the Phi Kappa Phi honorary society at that university.
 His studies were teaching and English.

-He married Kathryn Elizabeth Crippen after she finished her college education also at Michigan State College/University in teaching studies and higher mathematics.
+He married Kathryn Elizabeth Crippen on 12/27/1938 after she finished her college education, also at Michigan State College/University in teaching studies and higher mathematics.

 They lived in the Wheatfield Twp., Ingham, MI area until purchasing their own 120 acre farm at Leslie, Ingham, MI in 1942.

-Later they moved to Eaton Rapids, MI and purchased a 440 acre farm and lived there until their deaths.
+Later the family moved to Eaton Rapids, Eaton, MI and purchased a 440 acre farm and lived there until their deaths.

 Russell became active in genealogical research and earned his certification as GRS, as did his wife.
 He contributed substantial information pertaining to the many children of his forefathers in both Michigan and western New York state and beyond.
 He traveled, visited cemeteries, read the original, hand-written census reports, made copies of wills David C. Warner, Sr, and Martha (Boltwood) Warner (all certified), and photographed headstones.